Cornhill, London: Contemporary Cornhill

 Today, the street is commonly associated with opticians and makers of optical apparatus such as microscopes and telescopes.
 A statue of the engineer James Henry Greathead was erected in 1994 in the road beside the Royal Exchange, which lies within the ward.
 Underneath the modern pavement is the world's first underground public toilet, which opened in 1855.
 Users were charged a standard fee of 1d, reputedly giving rise to the saying to "spend a penny".

 Cornhill formed part of the marathon course of the 2012 Olympic and Paralympic Games.
 The women's Olympic marathon took place on 5 August and the men's Olympic marathon on 12 August.
 The four Paralympic marathons were held on 9 September.

 The postcode for the street is EC3V.

 Role in City elections

 Cornhill is one of 25 wards in the City of London, and each elects an Alderman to the Court of Aldermen, and Commoners (the City equivalent of a councillor) to the Court of Common Council of the City of London Corporation.
 Only electors who are Freemen of the City of London are eligible to stand.

-The current alderman is Robert Howard and the current members of Common Council are Peter Dunphy (Deputy), Reverend Stephen Haines and Ian Seaton.
+The current alderman is Robert Howard and the current members of Common Council are Peter Dunphy (Deputy), Joanna Abeyie and Tessa Marchington elected uncontested in 2025.

-The most recent Common Council election results, from 23 March 2017, are below:
+The Common Council election results, from 23 March 2017, are below: